krry/krry/README.md

 - [Nameless](https://nameless.atmanaut.me) ☷

 - I'm looking for collaborators on these and more projects.
 Ask me about Buenomap, that's next.
-- Also looking for gigs, so if you like this, get in touch, I'll make you something rad.
+- Also looking for gigs, so if you dig, get in touch, I'll make you something rad.

 ## Some tools and their docs
 - [Typescript](https://devdocs.io/typescript/)